Why is zoning important

 , and as the name implies, it relies on regulating building placement and building characteristics rather than the activity that is going to happen inside the building.

-Another alternative is simply to reply to private deed restrictions.
-Houston is the largest American city not to employ zoning as its primary land use control.
+Another alternative is simply to rely on private deed restrictions.
+Houston is the largest American city not to employ zoning as its primary land use control, although it has taken the unusual step of making some such restrictions enforceable by the city.
 A deed restriction means that a property owner, such as the person who owns the land before it is subdivided, makes binding restrictions on future owners of the land.
 So a builder of a residential subdivision could prohibit any future owners from commercial development, for instance.

-So: zoning is important only for those who want the most tried-and-true system of preserving property values by prohibiting inappropriate land uses and encouraging appropriate neighboring uses.
-In rural situations, for instance, often it's of no importance at all.
+In sum, zoning is important only for those who want the most tried-and-true system of preserving property values by prohibiting inappropriate land uses and encouraging appropriate neighboring uses.
+Communities needing greater flexibility should look instead at form-based codes.
+In rural situations where shared values are strong, zoning often is of no importance.